 It seems that every week there’s a new update involving former Lakers center Shaquille O’Neal.
-That trend won’t be bucked this week as there is another update involving Shaq and his ongoing feud with current Lakers guard Kobe Bryant.
+That trend won’t be bucked this week as there is another update involving Shaq and his feud with current Lakers guard Kobe Bryant.

 However, the latest chapter involves O’Neal being much more civil towards Bryant.
 In fact, in this instance he was downright complementary.